dlord213/vite-pocketbase-template/README.md

 ## Installation

-Simply clone this repository or type `npx degit dlord213/vite-pocketbase-template` in the command line and then `npm install` to install the dependencies.
+Simply clone this repository by typing `git clone https://github.com/dlord213/vite-pocketbase-template.git` in the command line and then `npm install` to install the dependencies.

 ## Features